Iomega

-Iomega (later LenovoEMC) produced external, portable, and networked data storage products.
+Iomega Corporation (later LenovoEMC) was a company that produced external, portable, and networked data storage products.
 Established in the 1980s in Roy, Utah, United States, Iomega sold more than 410 million digital storage drives and disks, including the Zip drive floppy disk system.
 Formerly a public company, it was acquired by EMC Corporation in 2008, and then by Lenovo, which rebranded the product line as LenovoEMC, until discontinuation in 2018.

 History

-Iomega started in Roy, Utah, U.S. in 1980 and moved its headquarters to San Diego, California in 2001.
+Iomega started in Roy, Utah, U.S. in 1980, with the original founders Jerome Paul Johnson, David Bailey, and David Norton.
+Its headquarters were moved to San Diego, California in 2001.
 For many years, it was a significant name in the data storage industry.
-Iomega's most famous product, the Zip Drive, offers relatively large amounts of storage on portable disks.
-The original Zip disk's 100MB capacity is a huge improvement over the decades-long standard of 1.44MB floppy disks.
-The Zip Drive became a common internal and external peripheral for IBM-compatible and Macintosh personal computers.
-However, Zip disks sometimes failed after a short period, commonly referred to as the "click of death".
-This problem, combined with competition from CD-RW drives, caused Zip Drive sales to decline dramatically, even after introducing larger 250MB and 750MB disk versions.
+Iomega's most famous product, the Zip drive, offered relatively large amounts of storage on portable, high-capacity floppy disks.
+The original Zip disk's 100MB capacity was a huge improvement over the decades-long standard of 1.44MB standard floppy disks.
+The Zip drive became a common internal and external peripheral for IBM-compatible and Macintosh personal computers.
+However, Zip drives sometimes failed after a short period, which failure was commonly referred to as the "click of death."
+This problem, combined with competition from CD-RW drives, caused Zip drive sales to decline dramatically, even after introducing larger 250MB and 750MB versions.
 Iomega eventually launched a CD-RW drive.

-Without the revenue from its proprietary storage cartridges, Iomega's sales and profits declined considerably.
+Without the revenue from its proprietary storage disks and drives, Iomega's sales and profits declined considerably.
 Iomega's stock price, which was over $100 at its height in the 1990s, fell to around $2 in the mid-2000s.
 Trying to find a niche, Iomega released devices such as the HipZip MP3 player, the FotoShow Digital Image Center, and numerous external hard drives, optical drives, and NAS products.
 None of these products were successful.

 In 2012, reporter Vincent Verweij of Dutch broadcaster Katholieke Radio Omroep revealed that at least 16,000 Iomega NAS devices were publicly exposing their users' files on the Internet.
-This was due Iomega having disabled password security by default.
+This was due to Iomega having disabled password security by default.
 KLM, ING Group, and Ballast Nedam all had confidential material leaked in this manner.
 Iomega USA acknowledged the problem and said future models (starting February 2013) would have password security enabled by default.
 The company said it would clearly instruct users about the risks of unsecured data.

 Acquisition by EMC

 On April 8, 2008, EMC Corporation announced plans to acquire Iomega for US$213 million.
 The acquisition was completed in June 2008, making Iomega the SOHO/SMB arm of EMC.
-EMC kept the Iomega brand name alive with products such as the StorCenter NAS line, ScreenPlay TV Link adapter, and v.Clone virtualization software.
+EMC kept the Iomega brand name alive with products such as the StorCenter NAS line, ScreenPlay TV Link adapter, and v.Clone virtualization software (a Iomega-branded version of VMware's Player virtualization-solution).